ToreyGu/GasClassification/README.md

 # 📖 Project Description

-This Github project is a Python-based machine learning project that uses deep learning models to classify images.
-The project uses the PyTorch framework to train and test these deep learning models.

 Users can conduct supervised classification through independent numbering, and the program will automatically colorize the PCA scatter plot without requiring the user to manually specify colors